teracow/googliser/README.md

 Specify a custom title for the gallery.
 Default is to use the search-phrase.
 Enclose whitespace in quotes e.g. *'This is what cows look like!'*

 `-k` or `--skip-no-size`
-Don't download images if the file size cannot be determined up-front.
+Some servers do not report a byte file-size, so this parameter will ensure these image files are not downloaded.
 Specifying this will speed up downloading but will generate more failures.

 `-l` or `--lower-size [INTEGER]`
 Only download image files that are reported by the server to be larger than this many bytes.
 Some servers do not report a byte file-size, so these will be downloaded anyway and checked afterward (unless `-k --skip-no-size` is specified).
 Default is 1,000 bytes.
 I've found this setting useful for ignoring files sent by servers that give me HTML instead of the JPG I requested. :)